 - You don’t want to eat yourself, but you buy food and cook for other people.

-- You still get as hungry as ever, in fact you can’t stop thinking about food.
+- Your still hungry and can’t stop thinking about food.

 - You become more afraid of putting on weight, and more determined to keep your weight well below normal.